A tribute to the Indian fire fighters ahead of the Independence Day

 India reports single-day spike of 64,399 new coronavirus cases, total tally rises to 21,53,011

-Even amid this pandemic they reach in time whenever they be needed.
+Even amid this pandemic, they reach in time whenever they be needed.

-The struggle against the coronavirus pandemic would be difficult without the national fire fighters.
+The struggle against the coronavirus pandemic would be difficult without the national firefighters.

 Sanitising

 Firefighters have disinfected public places across the states.
-This include hospitals, high storeyed buildings, vehicles, bus stands, railway stations, Food Corporation of India go-downs, public parks and waiting shelters.
+This includes hospitals, high storeyed buildings, vehicles, bus stands, railway stations, Food Corporation of India go-downs, public parks and waiting shelters.

 Designated squads are now working round-the-clock near all check-posts to disinfect inter-State vehicles used for delivering goods and services.